nigrosimone/ng-http-caching/README.md

   /**
    * Return true if cache entry is valid for store in the cache
-   * Default behaviour is whether the status code falls in the 2xx range.
+   * Default behaviour is whether the status code falls in the 2xx range and response headers cache-control and expires allow cache.
    */
   isValid<K, T>(entry: NgHttpCachingEntry<K, T>): boolean;